Lectionary 325: Description

 The text is written in Greek minuscule letters, in two columns per page, 18 lines per page.
 It has musical notes.

 History

 Scrivener and Gregory dated the manuscript to the 13th century.
 It has been assigned by the INTF to the 13th century.

-It was purchased in 1862 from Henry Stanhope Freeman.
+It was purchased in 1862 by the British Museum from Henry Stanhope Freeman.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (273e) and Gregory (number 325e).
 Gregory saw it in 1883.

 The codex is housed at the British Library (Add MS 22374) in London.

 The fragment is not cited in critical editions of the Greek New Testament (UBS4, NA28).